-Trading Rule #1 - Market Trend
+Trading Rule #1 - Which Markets to Trade

 The beauty of trend-following trading is that it works on any trending market, whether it be futures, currencies, exchange traded funds (ETFs), or stocks.
 Although trend-following trading was originally developed to use on the futures market, the average trader should consider initially focusing on stocks, as it is easy to set up an equity trading account with any online broker; and equities don’t have the same leverage risk as currencies and futures.
 Trend- following trading works in both up and down markets.
 When the market is rising, you place long orders; and when it is falling, you place short orders.
 It is suggested that until your trading strategy has a proven track record of at least 100 trades you concentrate only on trading the long side.